 10 Tricks to Updating Your Wardrobe at the Thrift Store

 Thrift store shopping has always been popular among frugal consumers, but in the past few years more people seem to be browsing.
-The hipster look and even pop culture moments such as the Grammy-winning "Thrift Shop" by Macklemore and Ryan Lewis have made thrift store shopping, well, cooler.
-So how can shoppers make the most of thrift stores this spring?
+The hipster look and even pop culture moments such as the Grammy-winning "Thrift Shop" by Macklemore and Ryan Lewis have made buying secondhand items at the thrift store, well, cooler.
+So how can shoppers make the most of thrift stores now?

 Some of the best thrift store finds surface when items are out of season.
-Shoppers eyeing spring clothes right now should look out for bonus winter wardrobe updates, as well.
+Shoppers eyeing summer or fall clothes right now should look out for bonus winter and spring wardrobe updates, as well.

 While the lure of the thrift shop is strong, there are some types of clothing to never buy used.
 Socks and underwear come to mind for sanitary reasons.
 Shoppers may also want to think twice about hats, boots, and shoes during a thrift store shopping spree.